Destiny: Fortune

-Distinguished from fate and destiny, fortune can refer to chance, or luck, as in fortunate, or to an event or set of events positively or negatively affecting someone or a group, or in an idiom, to tell someone's fortune, or simply the end result of chance and events.
+Distinguished from fate and destiny, fortune can refer to chance, or luck, as in fortunate, or to an event or set of events positively or negatively affecting someone or a group, or in an idiom, to tell someone's fortune, or simply the result of chance and events.
 In Hellenistic civilization, the chaotic and unforeseeable turns of chance gave increasing prominence to a previously less notable goddess, Tyche (literally "Luck"), who embodied the good fortune of a city and all whose lives depended on its security and prosperity, two good qualities of life that appeared to be out of human reach.
 The Roman image of Fortuna, with the wheel she blindly turned, was retained by Christian writers including Boethius, revived strongly in the Renaissance, and survives in some forms today.

-Philosophy
+Western philosophy

+Ancient Greek philosophy

 Philosophy on the concepts of destiny and fate has existed since the Hellenistic period with groups such as the Stoics and the Epicureans.

 The Stoics believed that human decisions and actions ultimately went according to a divine plan devised by a god.
 They claimed that although humans theoretically have free will, their souls and the circumstances under which they live are all part of the universal network of fate.

 The Epicureans challenged the Stoic beliefs by denying the existence of this divine fate.
 They believed that a human's actions were voluntary so long as they were rational.